-Over the course of the year, the actual expenditures in the general fund were less than the final budget by \$50,568 or 9.5%.
-Expenses were impacted by less than budgeted costs for administration, public works and buildings.
-Actual revenues fell short of final budgeted amount by \$41,800 or 6.0%.
-Revenues were impacted predominately by receiving less than expected income from business license taxes collected by the Municipal Association of South Carolina on behalf of the town.
+Over the course of the year, the actual expenditures in the general fund were less than the final budget by \$3,887 or less than 1.0%.
+Expenses were impacted by less than budgeted costs for administration.
+Actual revenues fell short of final budgeted amount by \$90,603 or 15.1%.
+Revenues were impacted predominately by receiving less than expected income from underground wire donations which can be attributed to the invoices going out later in the year than they typically do.

 A schedule showing the original and final budget amounts compared to the Town's actual financial activity for the general fund, as well as the accommodations tax fund and the beach re-nourishment fund, is provided in this report as required supplementary information.
-Local and State accommodations taxes exceeded budget by \$52,039 which can be explained by a less disruptive hurricane season which translated into improved occupancy rates.
+Local and State accommodations taxes exceeded budget by \$17,225 which can be explained by COVID-19 having a positive impact on short term vacation rentals and occupancy rates.
 The Town has determined that, for many years, the Town has had more tourism related expenditures than revenues from State A-tax tourism related revenues, with the General Fund paying for all excess expenditures.
 The Town has determined that there was little likelihood that the Town would ever collect enough State A-tax money to repay our General Fund, so the Town Council passed an ordinance to adopt a policy that, on an annual basis when tourism related expenditures exceed State A-tax revenues, the General Fund will pay the excess Tourism related expenditures without expectation of the A-tax fund ever repaying the General Fund.
-The result of this was a \$84,498 transfer to the Accommodations Tax Fund from the General Fund for the year 2019.
+The result of this was a \$92,754 transfer to the Accommodations Tax Fund from the General Fund for the year 2020.

 Variations between original and final budgeted amounts are a result of supplemental appropriations and expenditure revisions approved by Council during the year.
-During 2019, there was a net decrease in expenditure appropriations of approximately \$899 for the general fund.
+During 2020, there was a net increase in expenditure appropriations of approximately \$55,800 for the general fund.